Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 2. If it is A4, crop or convert the label area first.

-3. Set the thermal printer paper size to 6x4 or the exact loaded stock.
+3. Set the thermal printer paper size to 6x4 or your exact loaded stock.

 4. Print at actual size after cropping.